 An agency blog has only one goal, driving more prospects to the agency, the right ones, who genuinely think what you have to offer is appealing.
 Success happens when that content is seen where it matters and captures the interest in a way that makes you stand out from the rest.
 You won't do that with general, irrelevant, or uninteresting content.
 You can do that with something more significant, something that connects your agency with the people you want and motivates them to check you out.
 Finding a way to do that will answer the question on every agency owner's mind - to blog or not to blog.

-I’ve got a lot more advice on how to make 2018 your year and would enjoy sharing with you.
+I’ve got a lot more advice on how to make your year better and would enjoy sharing it with you.
 I’m always open to a conversation.
-If you like this post, click the thumbs up, so I’ll know and then sign up for my new business newsletter.
-Follow me on Twitter and LinkedIn for daily tips, tricks, and insights. #LetsGrow!
+If you like this post, click the thumbs up, so I’ll know, and then sign up for my new business newsletter.
+Follow me on LinkedIn for daily tips, tricks, and insights. #LetsGrow!